lmaestredev/maepay/README.md

 <h1 align="center">Maepay</h1>

 <p align="center">
-  I will explain you how the project works
+  I will explain you, how the project works
 </p>

 ## Table of Contents